Antoninus Pius: Economy and administration

-In his dealings with Greek-speaking cities, Antoninus followed the policy adopted by Hadrian of ingratiating himself with local elites, especially with local intellectuals: philosophers, teachers of literature, rhetoricians and physicians were explicitly exempted from any duties involving private spending for civic purposes, a privilege granted by Hadrian that Antoninus confirmed by means of an edict preserved in the Digest (27.1.6.8).
+In his dealings with Greek-speaking cities, Antoninus followed the policy adopted by Hadrian of ingratiating himself with local elites, especially with local intellectuals: philosophers, teachers of literature, rhetoricians, and physicians were explicitly exempted from any duties involving private spending for civic purposes, a privilege granted by Hadrian that Antoninus confirmed by means of an edict preserved in the Digest (27.1.6.8).
 Antoninus also created a chair for the teaching of rhetoric in Athens.

-Antoninus was known as an avid observer of rites of religion and of formal celebrations, both Roman and foreign.
+Antoninus was known as an avid observer of rites of religion and formal celebrations, both Roman and foreign.
 He is known for having increasingly formalized the official cult offered to the Great Mother, which from his reign onwards included a bull sacrifice, a taurobolium, formerly only a private ritual, now being also performed for the sake of the Emperor's welfare.
 Antoninus also offered patronage to the worship of Mithras, to whom he erected a temple in Ostia.
 In 148, he presided over the celebrations of the 900th anniversary of the founding of Rome.

 Legal reforms

 Antoninus tried to portray himself as a magistrate of the res publica, no matter how extended and ill-defined his competencies were.
-He is credited with the splitting of the imperial treasury, the fiscus.
+He is credited with splitting the imperial treasury, the fiscus.
 This splitting had to do with the division of imperial properties into two parts.
 Firstly, the fiscus itself, or patrimonium, meaning the properties of the "Crown", the hereditary properties of each succeeding person that sat on the throne, transmitted to his successors in office, regardless of their previous membership in the imperial family.
-Secondly, the res privata, the "private" properties tied to the personal maintenance of the Emperor and his family, something like a Privy Purse.
-An anecdote in the Historia Augusta biography, where Antoninus replies to Faustina (who complained about his stinginess) that "we have gained an empire [and] lost even what we had before" possibly relates to Antoninus' actual concerns at the creation of the res privata.
-While still a private citizen, Antoninus had increased his personal fortune greatly by mean of various legacies, the consequence of his caring scrupulously for his relatives.
+Secondly, the res privata, the "private" properties tied to the personal maintenance of the emperor and his family, something like a Privy Purse.
+An anecdote in the Historia Augusta biography, where Antoninus replies to Faustina (who complained about his stinginess) that "we have gained an empire [and] lost even what we had before," possibly relates to Antoninus's actual concerns at the creation of the res privata.
+While still a private citizen, Antoninus had increased his personal fortune significantly using various legacies, the consequence of his caring scrupulously for his relatives.
 Also, Antoninus left behind him a reputation for stinginess and was probably determined not to leave his personal property to be "swallowed up by the demands of the imperial throne".

 The res privata lands could be sold and/or given away, while the patrimonium properties were regarded as public.
 It was a way of pretending that the Imperial function—and most properties attached to it—was a public one, formally subject to the authority of the Senate and the Roman people.
 That the distinction played no part in subsequent political history—that the personal power of the princeps absorbed his role as office-holder—proves that the autocratic logic of the imperial order had already subsumed the old republican institutions.